-- One pair of house shoe: flip flops, sandal, slip-ons (can also be used if beach activities are offered).
+- One pair of house shoe: flip flops, sandal, slip-on (can also be used if beach activities are offered).
 Most facilities don’t like you walking around barefoot for health reasons, so a light slip on comfortable house shoe is a great item to have with you.

-- One pair dress/nice shoe: you most likely will be attending outside support groups, and possible go on excursions where house shoes or gym shoes won’t be the best choice.
+- One pair dress/nice shoe: you most likely will be attending outside support groups, and possibly go on excursions where house shoes or gym shoes won’t be the best choice.
 If you don’t have a nicer shoe, don’t panic, they aren’t a necessity but rather a good addition.

-- Possible fourth pair if you have room in your bags of your choice (check out the activities offered and ask if you need anything special such as boots for working outside or gardening shoes.)
+- Possible fourth pair if you have room in the bags of your choice (check out the activities offered and ask if you need anything special such as boots for working outside or gardening shoes.)

 - 5-7 pairs underwear